 To sum it up, Romania is a safe country, and people work hard to pay for what they want to buy/have, just like in any other civilized country.

-Romanians are not thieves and liars – and you’ll be convinced of their hospitality if you decide to visit, but like in any country out there, we have our bad seeds.
+So – Are Romanians thieves?
+NO – and you’ll be convinced of their hospitality if you decide to visit, but like in any country out there, we have our bad seeds.

 Verdict: Not True